hAkselS/FKW_detector/config/README.md

 ### Shutdown GPIO Pin Number (shutdown_GPIO_pin_number: 11)
 Select a RPi 5 pin to act as the 'shut me down now' pin used to trigger the WISPR to cut power to the RPi 5.

+### Mission Mode (mission_mode: True/False)
+If this flag is set to True, the RPi5 will shut itself down when analysis is complete.
+It is ESSENTIAL that this flag is true when the detector is deployed on a SeaGlider!!!